Keaton296/Cubesurfers/README.md

 * There's a script that instantiates cubes with random colours coming towards the player.
 * Once the player has one of every colour of cubes, they disappear for getting a certain point, but getting point scripts are not yet written.
 * Player can slide on the road to collect cubes coming to him by clicking mouse0 button and sliding.
+* The mountain environment moves towards player's back and loops as the time goes.